-GDP per capita in Ruse district has been falling, and so the district is increasingly lagging behind the national average.
-Both employment and unemployment figures remain more favorable than the average ones in the country.
-Production value per capita in the district has shrunk slightly, but it remains relatively high.
+GDP per capita in the district is increasing and is now the ninth highest in the country.
+Both employment and unemployment figures remain relatively favorable.
+A significant increase is observed in the share of export earnings in net sales revenues, raising Ruse to the first place.
 Ruse is the district with the highest railway network density in the country.
-The average level of the tax rates levied by the municipalities in Ruse district is close to the national average.
-The local authorities’ self-assessment on the provision of one-stop-shop administrative services achieved high scores.
+The average level of the tax rates levied by the municipalities in Ruse district is above the national average.
+The AIP active transparency rating of local government bodies has declined slightly but again exceeds the country’s average.

 Download reports from preivious years: